 Today is June 15, the day California officially reopens for the first time since the genesis of the pandemic.
-As an online program, this is less significant for us organizationally as it is formationally.
+As an online homeschool academy, this is less significant for us organizationally as it is formationally.
 It does something in us when a major, historic, life-altering, global crisis has officially been declared “over.”

 As Christian educators, we celebrate with gratitude the rapid decline of deaths from the virus and the rise in economic promise for so many who need it.
 At the same time, our faith commitments to lamentation and wisdom seeking cause us to be careful about what life ‘after’ the pandemic should and could be like.
 Education, at the very least, has undergone some significant and lasting changes for us to consider.

 In all of this, we seek God for healing.

 Now we know that healing may not be a vanishing act where all the problems disappear.
 As a faculty we are meeting this summer every other week to look at words of healing, songs of healing, prayers of healing, and stories of healing.
 In this we ask that God’s Spirit would dwell richly in us and bring love out of brokenness, joy from despair, peace from fear, patience from impatience, kindness from spitefulness, goodness from fallenness, faithfulness from hopelessness, and self-control in place of carelessness.
 These things will take time and will look differently for everyone, but we do trust in God’s provision.